web-platform-tests/rfcs/rfcs/web_features_exclusions.md

 ```

 While clear precedence is important (especially for future extensions), the
-complexity of this structure seems preferable to the noise of pattern prefixes.
+complexity of this structure doesn't seem preferable to the noise of pattern
+prefixes.

 ### More explicit pattern prefixes